+---------------------------------------------------+

 popular youtubers

-jreg (keywords: irony//humor//art//politics//terminally online) not only is he funny but he has good shit to say, i think he's actually onto some truths about the world. next to impossible to explain quickly, but if you like it you love it.
+jreg: (keywords: art//politics//philosophy//humor//terminally online) not only is he funny but he has good shit to say, i think he's actually onto some truths about the world. next to impossible to explain quickly, but if you like it you love it.

-cj the x (keywords: analysis//philosophy//art//terminally online) starts off with media commentary about media you've never watched, and turns it into the best video essays you've ever watched. oftentimes incorporates life philosophy that leads you to turn off the screen and start contemplating.
+cj the x: (keywords: art//analysis//philosophy//terminally online) starts off with media commentary about media you've never watched, and turns it into the best video essays you've ever watched. oftentimes incorporates life philosophy that leads you to turn off the screen and start contemplating.

 obscure youtubers

-pasta coma (keywords: humor//variety) extremely funny college student with a unique/offbeat style. started off as a cooking channel for a school project but now she does shit like hanging art in restaurants and making switzerland in her closet. seeing this in my recommended with absolutely no previous exposure to this channel made me a fan for life.
+pasta coma: (keywords: humor//variety) extremely funny college student with a unique/offbeat style. started off as a cooking channel for a school project but now she does shit like hanging art in restaurants and making switzerland in her closet. seeing this in my recommended with absolutely no previous exposure to the channel made me a fan for life.

 streamers

-jerma deadass jerma is one of the funniest people currently alive. he does so much random outside-the-box shit like real-life sims, weird shitty games from 12 years ago, really long tier lists, jigsaw puzzles - and throughout it all it's never boring. this is because he reacts very strangely to regular stimuli, he's just so insane that it's entertaining. even when he acts normal for a bit he'll say something ridiculous that reminds you who you're watching. i linked his stream channel but it's probably better to do a youtube search for "jerma clips" to get a sense of the insanity for yourself. (here and here are good ones to get you started, ive watched so many jerma compilations it's unbelievable)
+jerma: deadass jerma is one of the funniest people currently alive. he does wild outside-the-box shit including real-life sims, weird shitty games from 12 years ago, really long tier lists, hours-long bits to trick new viewers. because he reacts very strangely to regular stimuli, you never get bored. he's just so insane that it's entertaining. even when he acts normal for a while, sooner or later he'll say something ridiculous that reminds you who you're watching. i linked his stream channel but it's probably better to do a youtube search for "jerma clips" to get a sense of the insanity for yourself. (here and here are good ones to get you started.)

-northernlion he's quick in the head and has a great vocabulary which allows him to come up with funny shit on the spot for any situation. especially entertaining when he plays geoguessr or random quizzes, or goes off on a humorous tangent about whatever's happening on twitter recently. very easy streamer to get into, i linked the officially-sanctioned clips channel to streamline it.
+northernlion: he's quick in the head and has a great vocabulary which allows him to come up with funny shit on the spot for any situation. especially entertaining when he plays geoguessr or random quizzes, or goes off on a humorous tangent about whatever's happening on twitter recently. very easy streamer to get into. i linked the clips channel but if that's too hard to sort through, this one should get you interested.

 music